 Recently, Stripe released Stripe Atlas, which allows business owners from anywhere in the world to incorporate a U.S. company, open a U.S. bank account, process payments, and receive tax and legal guidance from Stripe’s consulting partners.
 Stripe is available both on the web, and there is a mobile app for Android and iPhone users.

 Free accounting software ZipBooks is an alternative to QuickBooks among freelancers and owners of small to midsize businesses.

 ZipBooks offers cash flow management tools to small businesses, like invoice financing.
 Its business model is built on the premise that many businesses need short-term help when cash flow temporarily runs low and that business owners are willing to pay a small fee for assistance.

 In addition to making next-day payments into a company’s bank account based on an outstanding invoice, ZipBooks also offers more traditional payment tools like credit card processing and PayPal integration.

 It’s a cloud-based accounting tool available either as a responsive web application that works well on any device or as a native iPhone app.
-An Android app is slated for release later this year.

 5. Braintree Payments

-Beanstream charges 2.9 percent plus $0.30 per successful card-present transaction and a 2.8 percent plus $0.30 card-not-present fee.
+Bambora charges 2.9% plus 30 cents per successful card-present transaction and 2.8 plus 30 cents for card-not-present transactions.

-You can directly send money to a person’s Venmo account, and even link your bank, credit, or debit cards.
+You can directly send money to a person’s Venmo account and even link your bank, credit or debit cards.
 Money from your Venmo account can be transferred to your bank account in one business day.